Advice and treatment from the Nurse Advisor

 This service is available to both men and women for confidential advice on all methods of contraception.
 Free condoms are available for all students during drop-in sessions or from reception.

-Self-test Chlamydia packs are available from the Nurse Advisor.
 The Nurse Advisor may be able to prescribe the contraceptive pill.

 The ‘morning after pill’ can be issued by the Nurse Advisor and is effective if taken up to 72 hours after unprotected sex.
 You can get this free at your GP or family planning clinic.